TheFrenchGhosty/wiki.thefrenchghosty.me/docs/gaming/rimworld-1-2-modlist.md

 This modlist was made for RimWorld version 1.2 (more specifically `1.2.2900 rev829`), with the Royalty expansion.
-Most of the mods in it are available for the current version (1.3) however some of them haven't been updated for it (and will most likely require alternative).
+Most of the mods in it are available for the current version however some of them haven't been updated for it (and will most likely require alternative).
 Do note that some mods aren't version specific, even this modlist has 1.1 mods that work perfectly on 1.2, so start by checking the comments for people saying if it's compatible (or not), and for the recommended alternative.

-This modlist will be updated next time I play RimWorld.

 Links to the Steam Workshop are provided, because (sadly) most mods are only available there.

-All mods can be downloaded from it, even if you don't own the game on Steam, either with [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) in Anonymous mode, or with various web services providing a way to do that.
+All mods can be downloaded from it, even if you don't own the game on Steam, with [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) in Anonymous mode.

-# Modlist:
+# Modlist

 Mods are listed in the order they should be loaded in.